New Jersey followed Delaware and Pennsylvania in statehood when it joined the union on December 18, 1787, as the third state of the United States.

 There are 28 ghost towns in New Jersey.
 Most of the abandoned locations can be found in the northern part of the state and the southeastern location near the Atlantic coastline.

 The first European settlement established in New Jersey was a Dutch town named Bergen in 1660.
-At the time the settlement was founded, the area was often referred to as New Netherlands.
+The area was often referred to as New Netherlands when the settlement was founded.
 However, in 1664, the British overtook control of the land and added the territory to their colonies.
 Thus, the oldest town in New Jersey, Woodbridge, can be dated to the mid-1600s.

 Batsto Village, New Jersey